Diaspora: World War II, colonialism, and post-colonialism

 Spain sent many political activists into exile during the rule of Franco's military regime from 1936 until his death in 1975.

 Prior to World War II and the re-establishment of Israel in 1948, a series of anti-Jewish pogroms broke out in the Arab world and caused many to flee, mostly to Palestine/Israel.
 The 1947–1949 Palestine war likewise saw at least 750,000 Palestinians expelled or forced to flee from the newly forming Israel.
 Many Palestinians continue to live in refugee camps in the Middle East, while others have resettled in other countries.

-The 1947 Partition in the Indian subcontinent resulted in the migration of millions of people between India, Pakistan and present-day Bangladesh.
+The 1947 Partition in the Indian subcontinent resulted in the migration of millions of people between India, Pakistan, and present-day Bangladesh.
 Many were murdered in the religious violence of the period, with estimates of fatalities up to 2 million people.
 Thousands of former subjects of the British Raj went to the UK from the Indian subcontinent after India and Pakistan became independent in 1947.

 From the late 19th century, and formally from 1910, Japan made Korea a Japanese colony.
 Millions of Chinese fled to western provinces not occupied by Japan (that is, in particular, Sichuan and Yunnan in the Southwest and Shaanxi and Gansu in the Northwest) and to Southeast Asia.
 More than 100,000 Koreans moved across the Amur River into the Russian Far East (and later into the Soviet Union) away from the Japanese.

 The Cold War and the formation of post-colonial states

-During and after the Cold War-era, huge populations of refugees migrated from conflict, especially from then-developing countries.

-Upheaval in the Middle East and Central Asia, some of which related to power struggles between the United States and the Soviet Union, produced new refugee populations that developed into global diasporas.
+Both during and after the Cold War-era, huge populations of refugees migrated from countries which experienced conflicts, especially from then-developing countries.
+Upheavals in the Middle East and Central Asia, some of which were related to power struggles between the United States and the Soviet Union, produced new refugee populations that developed into global diasporas.